DHTMLX/angular-gantt-demo/README.md

-DHTMLX Gantt and Angular 2 Demo
+DHTMLX Gantt and Angular Demo
 ===================

-Demo of Gantt chart component for AngularJS 2
+Demo of Gantt chart component for Angular framework

 ### How to start